-INDIVIDUAL JOINT LAST TO DIE SURVIVORSHIP WHOLE LIFE INSURANCE POLICY STANDARDS
+INDIVIDUAL JOINT LAST TO DIE SURVIVORSHIP TERM LIFE INSURANCE POLICY STANDARDS

-Scope: These standards are intended to apply to traditional forms of individual joint last to die survivorship whole life insurance, including limited pay whole life insurance, which provide that the death benefit is payable upon the death of the last surviving insured to die.
+Scope: These standards are intended to apply to traditional forms of individual joint last to die survivorship term life insurance, including renewable term for various term periods, term to a specified age, and decreasing term insurance, which provide that the death benefit is payable upon the death of the last surviving insured to die.

-Plans that are interest sensitive with an account value, plans sold in connection with pre-need funeral arrangements, or plans providing early duration reduced benefits or return of premium benefits (Kentucky) shall not be submitted under these standards.
+Deposit term plans, plans sold in connection with pre-need funeral arrangements, plans providing early duration reduced benefits, or plans providing return of premium benefits shall not be submitted under these standards.